 - The Philosophy of Law minor is directed by Dr. Amy Baehr (email), Associate Professor of Philosophy.
 Philosophy is great for pre-law students.
 Some pre-law students do a double-major philosophy with political science or economics or sociology, or major in one area and minor in the other.
 Students who are interested in patent law and who study engineering would also benefit from a double-major with philosophy or a minor in philosophy.

-- Philosophy of Science is an interdisciplinary minor program also housed in the philosophy department.
-Dr. Christopher Eliot (email), Associate Professor of Philosophy, is the Philosophy of Science program director.
+- The Minor in Scientific Reasoning and Data Analysis is an interdisciplinary minor program also housed in the philosophy department.
+Dr. Christopher Eliot (email), Associate Professor of Philosophy, directs this program.

 - Philosophy is the home of the interdisciplinary program in Cognitive Science.
 Dr. Anthony Dardis, Professor of Philosophy (email), is the Cognitive Science program director.